iloveenergydrinks/everling/DISCORD_SETUP.md

 3. Select bot permissions:
    - Read Messages/View Channels
    - Send Messages
+   - Send Messages in Threads
    - Read Message History
    - Add Reactions
    - Use Slash Commands
+   - **IMPORTANT for DMs**: The bot must share at least one server with users to send DMs
 4. Copy the generated URL and open it to add the bot to your server

+**Note about Discord DMs:**
+- Discord bots can only send DMs to users they share a server with
+- Users must have "Allow direct messages from server members" enabled in their privacy settings
+- The bot needs to be in the same server as the user to send morning digests via DM

 ### 7. Database Migration